KaluDavid/KaluDavid/README.md

 - Version control using Git and GitHub.
 - Documentation of group discussions and planned execution using Google Docs
 - Team and collaborative workspace using Slack.
-- Google meets for team discussions and meetings.
+- Google Meet or Zoom for team discussions and meetings.

 All these enable me to maintain efficient workflows and manage projects effectively.
 I take pride in implementing designs and actively participating in brainstorming sessions to enhance features based on user feedback.
 Additionally, my experience in user research allows me to better understand user needs and improve the overall user experience